EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 ![Transactions and Actions](./resources/tictactoe/transactions-and-actions.png "Transactions and Actions")

+### EOSIO Resources
+The EOSIO blockchain accounts own and consume three resources:

+* RAM - This resource is the amount of RAM available to an account.
+RAM stores smart contracts loaded on the blockchain.
+Smart contacts use RAM via the multi-index table to store smart contract state.
+Spend TNT to purchase more RAM, RAM can be sold.
+* CPU - This resource is the amount of CPU which can be used by an account in each 24 hour period.
+Transactions consume CPU.
+Stake TNT for more CPU.
+Unstaking returns CPU.
+* NET - This resource is the amount of data which can be written to blockchain blocks by an account in each 24 hour period.
+The blockchain blocks store transactions and transaction parameters, the history of blockchain .
+Stake TNT for more NET.
+Unstaking returns NET.

+For more information click on this link [Core Concepts](https://developers.eos.io/welcome/latest/overview/core_concepts)

 ## Create the necessary accounts and key pairs
 The game requires two accounts and each account requires at least one key pair (public and private keys).